Morgan McSweeney steps down as Keir Starmer’s chief of staff amid Mandelson row

 The Prime Minister’s right-hand man had faced intensifying calls from within the Labour Party to go after being blamed by many for pushing the appointment of his ally Lord Mandelson as ambassador to the US, despite knowing that his dealings with Jeffrey Epstein continued after the financier’s conviction for child sex offences.

+In his exit statement, Mr McSweeney said the decision to appoint Lord Mandelson to the job was “wrong”, and that he took “full responsibility” for advising Sir Keir to go ahead.

+He also called for an overhaul of the vetting procedures, which apparently failed to disprove what No 10 has called Lord Mandelson’s “lies” about barely knowing Epstein.

-The peer was sacked last year over his relationship with Epstein, but anger in Westminster has intensified after the latest release of documents showed he leaked information to his friend while he was a government minister.
+The peer was sacked last year over his relationship with the notorious paedophile, but anger in Westminster has intensified after the latest release of documents showed he leaked information to his friend while he was a government minister.

-In a statement, Mr McSweeney said the decision to appoint Lord Mandelson to the top diplomatic job was “wrong”, and said he took “full responsibility” for advising Sir Keir Starmer to go ahead.

 Mr McSweeney said: “After careful reflection, I have decided to resign from the Government.
 The decision to appoint Peter Mandelson was wrong.
 He has damaged our party, our country and trust in politics itself.